-Plan South America has developed a fabulous roster of private yachts and small cruise boats to explore remote regions in South America that can’t be accessed by larger boats or land.
-Whether you’re exploring unchartered river tributaries in the Amazon rainforest, or island hopping in the Galapagos archipelago, our handpicked selection of sophisticated sailing experiences will show you the hidden wonders of the continent.
+Plan South America has developed a fabulous roster of private yachts and small cruise boats to explore when sailing South America and its remote regions that can’t be accessed by larger boats or land.
+Whether you’re exploring uncharted river tributaries in the Amazon rainforest, or island hopping in the Galapagos archipelago, our handpicked selection of sophisticated sailing experiences will show you the hidden wonders of the continent.
 Here’s a taste of what to expect on board:

 On select dates in 2018 world-renowned explorer and conservationist, Jean-Michel Cousteau, will be leading an Amazon exploration on board the Aria.
 Learn from his expertise as you discuss the most pressing challenges facing the Amazon rainforest’s wildlife and delicate ecosystems.
 If you’d like to join Jean-Michel Cousteau onboard, please contact our team of experts for more details.

-Travelling to the pristine wilderness of Antarctica is a privilege that few ever experience.
+Sailing South America reached its peak when you consider travelling to the pristine wilderness of Antarctica, a privilege that few ever experience.
 But an expedition on board Legend, the only privately-chartered super yacht to sail Antarctic waters, will surpass your expectations.
 With space for only 26 guests, your private party will be staying in glamourous cabins, enjoying the Balinese Spa, swimming pool, whisky bar and mini-cinema befitting a 5* boutique hotel.
 Legend comes complete with all the adventure toys you could wish for as you discover the glittering ice fields and surrounding seas of the Antarctic peninsular, including a 2-person submarine, snow scooters, paddle boards, jet skis and helipad.
 The crew and guides expertly ensure your voyage is as adventurous or relaxing as you desire, taking you to see Orcas and penguins at close proximity and to spot diving leopard seals from a submarine.
 You’ll visit remote penguin rookeries and scientific stations, and for the expedition highlight, navigate the beautiful Lemaire channel amidst vast icebergs where few have travelled before.
 Stylish dining adds to Legend’s wow-factor with an open-air kitchen, grill and Teppanyaki station serving up sumptuous feasts after the day’s adventures, but first, indulge in a bottle of Champagne chilled to perfection in Antarctic snow.

 The Galapagos Islands win first prize for the ultimate wildlife experience in South America, boasting the richest, most diverse ecosystem on the planet.
 The best way to explore is by yacht; the smaller the better to ensure top quality service and the most experienced guides.
 One of our favourite tried and tested seven-night cruises is on board the family-owned eco-friendly Ecoventura Origin, as appealing for its onboard comfort as its exciting itineraries.
 Sleeping only 20 people, Origin is small and intimate featuring luxurious suites, premium amenities and expansive windows designed to maximise on ocean views.